-But first he goes back to that old job he had when he first started his college career, regaining his position on a part time basis so he can help his parents out and carry his own weight while he figures shit out.
+But first he goes back to that old job he had when he first started his college career (that one that was probably in the hospitality industry), regaining his position on a part time basis so he can help his parents out and carry his own weight while he figures shit out.
 Other than that though, Bob’s on the computer on Monster and Indeed and Craigslist and every other relevant website.
 And when he’s not on the computer, he’s out in public with stacks of resumes, networking like crazy.

 One month passes.
 Then another.
 Then another.
-The student loan companies that serviced Bob’s loans start sending him letters to inform him that his deferment period will soon be over and he’ll have to start paying his monthly dues.
-Bob sees how much these monthly dues will be and figures the number into his desired salary–one that covers rent, food, gas, phone, cable, the loans, and any other miscellaneous fees.
+The student loan companies that serviced Bob’s loans start sending him letters to inform him that his deferment period will soon be up and he’ll have to start paying his monthly dues.
+Bob sees how much these monthly dues will be and figures the number into his calculations regarding a desired salary–a salary that is also meant to cover rent, food, gas, phone, cable, the loans, and any other miscellaneous fees.

 The number he comes up with is not unreasonable.
 It is, however, not something he is finding.
 Anywhere.

-So Bob stays at his current job–the same one he had prior to embarking on this collegiate journey, the one that is populated by people who never even considered going to college and are somehow in a better position than him because they don’t have the aforementioned student loans to worry about.
-Or maybe he finds a job with a salary less than what he budgeted for, and so he has to cut corners.
-Stay at his parent’s house, miss a few loan payments, eat ramen noodles a little bit more than he likes (eating ramen noodles at all is always a little bit more than anybody likes, but I’ll leave that alone for now).
+So Bob stays at his current job–the same one he had prior to embarking on this collegiate journey, the one that is simultaneously populated by employees who have never in their life even considered going to college and–in doing so– are currently in a better position than Bob because they don’t have the aforementioned student loans to worry about.

-And Bob will be thinking a lot during this time period.
-Thinking and reading, about a lot of things.
+And, of course, Bob will be thinking a lot during this time period.
+About how he’s in basically the same position he was in before college, albeit with more bills.
+Bob will be thinking and reading, about a lot of things.
 Namely the state of higher education and the reasons why his professors back at that community college didn’t seem as involved as they should have and didn’t prepare him for the rigors of university education as thoroughly as he would have hoped.